 What Is CAD?

 Computer-aided design (CAD) is a set of software tools that allow designers to create 2D and 3D virtual models of buildings, structures, machines and parts.
 For surveyors and earthworks crews, CAD makes it possible to review a proposed structure before commencing work on the ground.
-The features and benefits of CAD can be summarized as follows:
+The features as well as pros and cons of CAD can be summarized as follows:

 1. Enhanced Visualization

 CAD software makes it possible for designers and project developers to visualize a product or part in advance of its production.
 The software can be used to examine a proposed design from a variety of angles, both inside and out.
 Whereas conventional designs offer a flat illustration of a proposed idea, CAD makes it possible to step inside of a design and view it from a 360-degree perspective.